 Completing CDD across the interconnected company and trust structures begins with ensuring all entities requiring CDD are loaded in Connectworks and correctly linked to each other.

-First, check your clients list in Connectworks to ensure all the interconnected entities are loaded in your Clients>Companies and Clients>Trusts lists.
+First, check the Client list in Connectworks to ensure all the interconnected entities are loaded in Clients>All.

 If they are not loaded (or if they only appear in your Clients>Contacts list) load the missing entities before proceeding.

-- If the shareholder entity does not appear in the Other Organisations tab, add it using "I would like to..." then add company/organisation.
+If the shareholder entity does not appear in the Other Organisations tab, add it using "I would like to..." and then add the company/organisation.

-- If Nature: Contact shows, this indicates the companies are not connected correctly.
-There is a duplicate profile held in your contacts list (likely created by a companies office import).
+If Nature: Contact shows, this indicates the companies are not connected correctly.
+There is a duplicate profile held in your contacts list (likely created by a company's office import).
 You must follow the steps outlined in our article How to remove duplicate companies from your contacts list before proceeding.

 Adding a corporate trustee to a trust:

-- Check if the associated company or trust shows the "Chain link" (see screenshot below)
+2. Check if the associated company or trust shows the Nature = Client.

-- If no chain link shows the companies are not connected.
+3. If Nature = Contact the companies are not connected.
 You must follow the steps outlined in step 4b of our trust set-up article here.

 When the chain link appears your entities are connected correctly.
 Move on to the next step.

 For example, say a client of your firm (Company A) is entirely owned by another client of your firm (Company B) which in turn is entirely owned by a single natural person.
-It is this person that you want to identify as the beneficial owner of Company A.
+You want to identify this person as the beneficial owner of Company A.